allabux21/gwright99.github.io/flask-blueprint/09-orm-beef.md

 COMPARE SELECT EMISSION FOR person1 VS person1A
 ```

 CONCLUSION: Be aware of your relationship loading techniques and remember that discrepancies can occur if you let solutions other than the ORM interact with your database records (without building in more robust data integrity protections like `expire` and `refresh`.
+For more advanced query creation techniques, refer to [this article](https://medium.com/python-in-plain-english/relationships-with-sqlalchemy-958b7358e16).

 This seems to align with the general best practice that every request a webapp API receives should use its own Session only the for the lifetime of that single http request, but goes further because we've seen how data _within_ that limited lifetime could still become misaligned under the right circumstances.